mwgabby-li/Mab/ReadMe.md

 Mab's translation suite and interpreter is written in [Lua](https://www.lua.org/) and uses [LPeg](https://www.inf.puc-rio.br/~roberto/lpeg/), and the class where Mab was constructed was led by Roberto.

-Uranus XXVI and and Mab are both also named after the fairy queen that is referenced in Shakespeare's _Romeo and Juliet_.
+Uranus XXVI and Mab are both also named after the fairy queen that is referenced in Shakespeare's _Romeo and Juliet_.

-Reasons for the name:
+Other reasons for the name:
-* A moon reference, as a tip of the hat to Lua.
 * Not used by any other technology as far as I could tell.
 * Diminutive character: The language is a tiny toy for a class, and Mab is tiny in the story.
 * A thing of dreams and fantasies: It is an experiment in some of the PL fantasies I've dreamt of.
 * Tricks, fate, and the dark side of dreams: I'm not expecting everything to work out.
-The fact that it's only a mirrored character away from "Mad" is another thing beyond the story that plays into this.
+  * The fact that it's only a mirrored letter away from "Mad" is another thing beyond the story that plays into this.

 The [original poem (known as _Mercutio's speech_) can be found on Wikipedia](https://en.wikipedia.org/wiki/Queen_Mab#Mercutio's_speech).